-Method 2.
-Reposition the Throttle Cable on the engine.
+Method 2: Reposition the Throttle Cable on the engine.

-- Remove the Air Filter and cover, and loosen the Throttle Cable Clamp - Tie, or have another person hold, the Throttle Lever tightly up against the Hand Grip.
+- Remove the Air Filter and cover, and loosen the Throttle Cable - Tie, or have another person hold, the Throttle Lever tightly up against the Hand Grip.
 Pull on the cable sheath until 3450 RPM is reading on the Multifunction Display/tachometer.
 Tighten the Cable Clamp.

-After successfully adjusting engine Top speed, perform Safety Device Test, 1 Throttle/Clutch/Operator Presence Control page (18) in the "Driver's Training and Operation section of this manual.
+After successfully adjusting engine Top speed, perform Safety Device Test, 1 Throttle/Clutch/Operator Presence Control PAGE